VEGMQAZ/Sorghum/README.md

 Cultivation around the world has declined over the last four decades at a rate of over 0.15 million hectares per year with production peaking during the 80s; Followed by a decline by ~13–15 % per year” - *(Hariprasanna, 2017)*.

-Countries including Brazil, Ethiopia, Sudan, Australia, Mexico, Nigeria, and Burkina Faso have expanded cultivationWith the advent of global warming and increasing temperatures and instances of drought, Sorghum becomes increasing importantWild types in particular are of interest due to their potential contributions to sorghum biodiversity
+Countries including Brazil, Ethiopia, Sudan, Australia, Mexico, Nigeria, and Burkina Faso have expanded cultivation.
+With the advent of global warming and increasing temperatures and instances of drought, Sorghum becomes increasing important.
+Wild types in particular are of interest due to their potential contributions to sorghum biodiversity.

 ## Sorghum Reference Mobilome